carmine560/trading-assistant/README.md

     # Check if the loss has reached the daily loss limit.
 If it has, speak the
     # alert text and exit.
     ('check_daily_loss_limit', 'Daily loss limit hit.'),
+    # Check if the current number of trades for the day exceeds the maximum
+    # daily number of trades.
+If it does, speak the alert text and exit.
+    ('check_maximum_daily_number_of_trades',
+     'Maximum daily number of trades exceeded.')
     ('calculate_share_size', 'long'), # Calculate the share size.
     ('write_share_size',),           # Enter the calculated share size.
     ('click', '477, 819'),           # Click the 'Market Order' button.